particle-iot/docs/src/content/guide/how-to-build-a-product/security.md

 ## Treating Devices as Products

 When you created a product, you created a new type of device in the Particle cloud.
-Development kits that you have been using for prototyping have been considered as a "Photon," "P1", "Electron," or "Core" by the
+So far, development kits that you have been using for prototyping have been considered as a "Photon," "P1", "Electron," or "Core" by the
 Particle cloud.

-However, when you added devices to your product, you are signaling to the cloud that you would like them to be treated as part of your product instead of development kits.
+However, when you added devices to your product, you are signaling to the cloud that you would like them to be treated as part of your product instead of as development kits.

 There are certain security implications that arise around devices behaving as products.
 Ideally, the following is always true:
 - Only the _devices_ that be given product privileges will recieve them
-- Only the _people_ who should have the ability to interact with the device will be allowed to do so
+- Only the _people_ who should have the ability to interact with the product device will be allowed to do so

 There can be, however, cases when the Particle cloud won't have all the information it needs to be certain that a device should in fact be treated as a part of your product.
 As such, you have the power as a product creator to choose the [level of strictness](#mismatched-product-ids) around which devices receive product priveleges and which do not.